-This course is based on both practical and theoretical orientations to issues having to do with diversity in Canadian education.
-It will be organized around the central theme, "the politics of diversity and its impact on schooling."
-Students will survey school responses to diversity historically and examine educational principles, practices, and perspectives related to a number of issues, such as cultural, ethnic, racial, linguistic and religious diversity, and socio-economic, gender and ability differences in schooling.
+This course, based on both practical and theoretical orientations to issues having to do with diversity in Canadian education, is organized around the central theme, "the politics of diversity and its impact on schooling."
+Students will survey school responses to student diversity historically and will examine educational principles, practices, and perspectives related to a number of issues arising, such as how cultural, ethnic, racial, linguistic and religious diversity, and socio-economic, gender and ability differences impact on schooling.